christinabeckaskenaizer/Whimzee/journals/sina_klughardt.md

 ## June 01, 2023
 - Wrote two pytests(get categories, post categories)
 - Started with deployment with the team, we still have to work ourselves through errors
+- Implemeneted UI error handling on LogIn and SignUp page

 ## May 31, 2023
 - Worked on the styling on the frontend